-Students with institutional absences are not released from the obligations and responsibilities of all students.
+Students with institutional absences are not released from the obligations and responsibilities of their courses.
 However, these students will not be penalized with unexcused absences when absences result from regularly scheduled activities in which they represent the College.

 Further, students are to contact instructors, before the absence, for arrangements to make up any work that will be missed in a manner acceptable to the instructor.
-Advisors of activities will schedule off-campus events in a way that does not unduly disrupt the learning process for students.
+Advisors of activities will schedule off-campus events that do not unduly disrupt the learning process for students.

-Institutional Policy Under the Family Educational Rights and Privacy Act of 1974
+Institutional Policy Under the Family Educational Rights and Privacy Act (FERPA) of 1974